realworldocaml/book/en/files-modules-and-programs.md

   s1.user = s2.host
 ```

-The above code has a fairly obvious bug, and indeed, the compiler will
+The above code has a bug: it compares the username in one session to
-refuse to compile it, spitting out the following error.
+the host in the other session, when it should be comparing the
+usernames in both cases.
+Because of howe defined our types, however,
+the compiler will flag this bug for us.

 ```
 File "buggy.ml", line 25, characters 12-19: